 SC’s Lindsey Graham tests positive for COVID-19, despite vaccinated

-South Carolina U.S. Sen. Lindsey Graham tweeted Monday that he has tested positive for coronavirus.
+South Carolina U.S. Sen. Lindsey Graham tweeted Monday he has tested positive for coronavirus, months after he was vaccinated.

-The senator said he began having flu-like symptoms Saturday night and went to the doctor on Monday to be tested.
+The senator said he started having flu-like symptoms Saturday night and went to the doctor on Monday to be tested.

-Graham described his symptoms and “mild” and said it feels like he has a sinus infections.
-He will quarantine for the next 10 days.
-He went on to say he was glad he was vaccinated, despite his diagnosis.
+Graham described his symptoms as “mild,” and said his symptoms feel like he has a sinus infections.

-“I am very glad I was vaccinated because without vaccination I am certain I would not feel as well as I do now,” he wrote.
-“My symptoms would be far worse.”
+The Seneca Republican tweeted he will quarantine for the next 10 days, and, despite his diagnosis, is glad he was vaccinated.

-Graham’s diagnosis is among the rising breakthrough cases seen across the country where vaccinated people test positive for the virus due to the Delta variant.
+Graham’s diagnosis is among the rising breakthrough cases reported across the country where vaccinated people are testing positive for the virus due to the rise in the delta variant.

-South Carolina has also seen a spike in cases during the past few weeks, seeing its most cases since February.
+South Carolina has also has reported a spike in cases during the past few weeks, seeing its most cases since February.

 This story will be updated.